-This is the number of submitted life insurance or related insurance sales units.
+Insurance: The number of submitted life insurance or related insurance apps or lives submitted and the coinciding first year commission (or the annualized premium value).
 These are generally sales that require underwriting such as life, disability or long term care insurance.
-However, some offices include annuities in this category.